-Pepper Weevils (PW)

-Adults are small beetles with a long snout.
+Pepper Weevils (PW) Adults are small beetles with a long snout.
 PW do not overwinter in our area, but is a sporadic pest occasionally imported on transplants or fruit from the South.
 PW require a constant pepper host throughout the year and can therefore not survive north of South Carolina.
 The materials listed here are effective for adult weevil control but are ineffective in controlling the larvae.

-Apply or Apply one of the following formulations: Group Product Name Product Rate Active Ingredient(s) (=Restricted Use) PHI (d) REI (h) Bee TR 1A Vydate L 2.0 to 4.0 pt/A oxamyl - foliar 7 48 Н 3A Pyrethroid insecticides registe red for use on Peppers: se e table at the end of Insect Control.
-4A Neonicotinoid insecticides reg istered for use on Peppers : see table at the end of Insect Control.
-15 Rimon 0.83EC 9.0 to 12.0 fl oz/A novaluron 1 12 M 21A Torac 17.0 to 21.0 fl oz/A tolfenpyrad 1 12 Н 28 Harvanta 50SL 16.4 fl oz/A cyclaniliprole 1 4 Н
+Apply on Apply one of the following formulations: Group Product Name Product Rate Active Ingredient(s) PHI REI Bee (=Restricted Use) (d) (h) TR 1A Vydate L Vydate L 2.0 to 4.0 pt/A oxamyl - foliar 7 48 H 3A Pyrethroid insecticides regis stered for use on Peppers: see table at the end of Insect Control.
+4A Neonicotinoid insecticides r egistered for use on Peppe rs: see table at the end of Insect Control.
+15 Rimon 0.83EC 9.0 to 12.0 fl oz/A novaluron 1 12 M 21A Torac 17.0 to 21.0 fl oz/A tolfenpyrad 1 12 Н 28 Harvanta 50SL 10.9 to 16.4 fl oz/A cyclaniliprole 1 4 Н